 The annual financial statements will be externally audited and the NPC will appoint a part time bookkeeper to prepare monthly accounts, submission of VAT returns and similar requirements.
-Such audited annual financial statements will be scrutinized for approval by the City and Auditor General after adoption at the AGM.
+Such audited annual financial statements will be scrutinized for approval by the City and Auditor General and be adopted at the AGM.